Mummers and Guisers

 I come home unannounced and off meds but that part isn’t revealed until a big family dinner where my character comes in and just wrecks the meal.

 I did extensive research.
 Watched hours of documentaries..my favorite is Stephen Fry’s.
 I just love him.
 I also watched every film that had a character in it that either had bi=polar disorder or some undiagnosed iteration of it.
 I wanted to watch other actors’ interpretations.
 See how deep they went or not.
-I loved Richard Gere in Mr. Jones, and of course Jessica Lange in Frances
+I loved Richard Gere in Mr. Jones, and of course Jessica Lange in Frances!

 Ten

-ARD: Now that you’re in Michigan and out of the Hollywood orbit, so to speak, what’s the plan?
-You’re not retiring, are you?
+out of the Hollywood orbit, so to speak, what’s the plan?
+You’re not retiring,

 Of course, I will be followed by my dogs….that will never change.